Nguyen130601/ohmakuz/README.md

 # ohmakuz
-Ohmakuz is a three.js practices
+Ohmakuz is a three.js practices repository